Blog Archive

 Mary Smith and Our Flag Which Remembers Her

 The “Mary” flag was conceived prior to the pandemic, in 2019 as a way to help unify and encourage the Lowcountry Progressive Community, which occupies one of two “Blue Islands” in the red state of South Carolina.
 Charleston County remains blue with a solid blue majority voting in its county elections.
 Nancy Mace had to have 30 thousand voters gerrymandered out of her district to hold on to her office.
-Without that State Legislature provided boost, the Charleston area would be represented by two Democratic Congresspersons, as it was from 2018 to 2020.
+Without the State Legislature provided boost, the Charleston area would be represented by two Democratic Congresspersons, as it was from 2018 to 2020.

 The Mary flag deliberately echos both the US Flag and the Confederate First National Flag (The Stars and Bars, not the X battle flag.)
 It consists of red and white stripes on the fly and a blue canton (where the stars go on a US flag).
 The blue canton echos the SC State Palmetto flag.